AndersDeath/diary2/000-current.md

 # 06 January - Wednesday - Friday - 99 day of immigration

 Today we walked a bit.
 We finally visitet local stronghold and botanic garden.
 That are quite nice places.
 Afte rthat we had a good dinner in balkony 12 restaraunt, which is also very nice.
 Also I investigated topic of cover letters.
-I
+I already have one, but I need to update it. defenetly I will do it tomorrow.